 Start-up funding for documentary projects is tough to raise, and many worthy projects never get off the ground.
-WIFV’s Seed Fund for Documentary Filmmakers has raised nearly $13,000 and will announce the application process in Spring 2016.
+WIFV’s Seed Fund for Documentary Filmmakers has raised more than $15,000.
 Your tax-deductible contribution is a seed that will help a film grow.
-Help us reach our $35,000 goal so we can award these grants for at least three years.
 Support the WIFV Seed Fund for Documentary Filmmakers with a gift of $35, $50, $100, or more!
 You can make your donation here.

 Nikki Webber Allen

 Sandy Cannon Brown

 E. Samantha Cheng